Fmstrat/wintile/README.md

 # Configuration
 1. Visit https://extensions.gnome.org/local/
-1. click on the "Configure this extension" button.
+1. Click on the "Configure this extension" button.
+1. Alternatively, open the `Extension` settings in [Gnome Tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks), locate `Wintile` and click on the cogwheel button to bring up the configuration dialog.